Listed below are some frequently asked questions.

 Hamilton - FREE PARKING is available right outside our store.
-Extra parking around the area means you can always extend your visit to include a coffee stop.
+Extra parking is available around the area, meaning you can always extend your visit to include a coffee stop.

-EASTER We are closed on Good Friday and Easter Monday.
-All stores are OPEN on the SATURDAY of Easter Weekend
+EASTER Closed Good Friday and Easter Monday.
+All stores OPEN on the SATURDAY of Easter weekend

 CHRISTMAS Day 25 December